patience-kamanthe/academia/README.md

 5. Set up the required database and ensure the database connection details are correctly Provided in the configuration file.
 6. Run the application: `npm start`

-Note: This application requires Node.js and a compatible database (such as MySQL or PostgreSQL) to be installed and configured.
+Note: This application requires Node.js and a compatible database (such as MySQL or PostgreSQL) to be Installed and configured.

 ## Usage